Explore your mortgage options

 A cash-out refinance can help you add a garage to your mortgage by replacing your existing mortgage with a new loan for your current principal amount plus some of your home’s equity.
 Since you’re refinancing and taking out cash to pay for your garage build, you’ll be taking on more debt.

-To qualify, you’ll need to have a credit score around 620 or higher, a loan-to-value ratio of 75%, six months of cash reserves and a debt-to-income ratio of 36%.
 There are usually closing costs, lender origination fees and a home appraisal fee associated with refinancing.
-You’ll want to ensure you can afford a more expensive mortgage.
+You’ll want to ensure you can afford these as well as a more expensive mortgage.

 Federal Housing Administration FHA 203(k)